Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/lambda_function/python_deployment.md

 ```
 **NOTE:-** Replace `access_key` and `secret_key` with your values.

-In the `main.tf` file mentioned above, a lambda function is being created.
-Additionally, we are establishing a lambda function-specific **IAM** role.
+In the `main.tf` file mentioned above, a Lambda function is being created.
+Additionally, we are establishing a Lambda function-specific **IAM** role.
 Lambda function uses the **ZIP** file of code for uploading, so we are using resource `Archive` for this purpose.
-We are using `lambda invoke` resource in our `main.tf` file for invoking our lambda function.
+We are using `lambda invoke` resource in our `main.tf` file for invoking our Lambda function.

 ### Here is the output.tf file